 The Open University

 Offers part time, flexible degrees with no entry requirements.
 Learning is completed entirely online.
-You can find out the details of all the programmes open to Northern Ireland based students here: https://www.open.ac.uk/northern-ireland/study-us
+You can find out the details of all the programmes open to Northern Ireland based students here: The Open University in Northern Ireland

 Ulster University